devJSQ/browser-history/README.md

 Use data structure and algorithm to store data from a text file.

 ## Problem
-You're building a program to keep track of visited site URL history, so the user can see the last visited site URL only, and also can add new sites to the history.

 You're bulding a program to keep track of visited site URL history.
 The use can navigate to the previous sites and also can navigate to new sites.

 Finally, the program requires a display menu to interact with, so the user can choose the option to view the last visited site, add a new site, or exit the program.